Chart Color Schemes

 Sippy Downs displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Sippy Downs, as per the latest Census evaluation, 64.3% of dwellings were houses, with the remaining 35.7% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro Qld's figures of 74.1% houses and 25.9% other dwellings.
-Home ownership in Sippy Downs stood at 22.3%, with mortgaged properties at 38.5% and rented ones at 39.2%.
+Dwelling structure in Sippy Downs, as per the latest Census, consisted of 64.3% houses and 35.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 74.1% houses and 25.9% other dwellings.
+Home ownership in Sippy Downs was at 22.3%, with the rest being mortgaged (38.5%) or rented (39.2%).
 The median monthly mortgage repayment was $1,889, lower than Non-Metro Qld's average of $2,000.
-The median weekly rent in Sippy Downs was $460, compared to Non-Metro Qld's $465.
-Nationally, Sippy Downs' mortgage repayments were higher at $1,889 versus the Australian average of $1,863, while rents were substantially higher at $460 compared to the national figure of $375.
+The median weekly rent figure was $460, compared to Non-Metro Qld's $465.
+Nationally, Sippy Downs's mortgage repayments were higher at $1,889 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing